veriatl/veriatl/README.md

-Fine-Grained Incrementality for Deductive Verification of Model Transformations (Online)
+A deductive approach for fault localization in ATL model transformations (Online)
 =======

 Introduction
 ------
-In contract-based development of model transformations, continuous deductive verification helps the transformation developer in early bug detection.
-However, because of the execution performance of current verification systems, re-verifying from scratch after a change has been made would introduce impractical delays.
-We address this problem by proposing a fine-grained incremental verification approach and applying it to the ATL model-transformation language.
-Our approach is based on decomposing each contract into sub-goals, and caching the sub-goal verification results.
-At each change we exploit the semantics of relational model transformation to determine whether a cached verification result may be impacted.
-Consequently, less postconditions/sub-goals need to be re-verified.
-When a change forces the re-verification of a postcondition, we use the cached verification results of sub-goals to construct a simplified version of the postcondition to verify.
-We prove the soundness of our approach and show its effectiveness by continuous and extensive evaluations.
+In model-driven engineering, correct model transformation is essential for reliably producing the artefacts that drive software development.
+While correctness of model transformation can be specified and checked via contracts, existing approaches do not help to find the precise location of faults that cause the verification failure.
+We present a fault localization approach, based on natural deduction, for the ATL model transformation language.
+We start by designing sound natural deduction rules for the ATL language.
+Then, we propose an automated proof strategy that applies the designed deduction rules on the input OCL postcondition to generate sub-goals: successfully proving the sub-goals implies the satisfaction of the input OCL postcondition.
+When a sub-goal is not verified, we present the user with sliced ATL model transformation and predicates deduced from the input postcondition as debugging clues.
+The goal is to alleviate the cognitive loading of debugging unverified sub-goals.
+We present here the artefects used in the evaluation for our fault localization approach.

 Video
 ------
-Interest in VeriATL, but do not have time to install?
+Interest in how it works, but do not have time to install?
 Worry not!
-Quick demo of VeriATL on youtube:
+Quick demo of our tool VeriATL on youtube:

 [Click to watch](https://youtu.be/zFqbcK4jd9I)

 Impacts
 ------
-Our tool is built on top of a state-of-the-art incremental verification tool *Boogie* for imperative languages [cite](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/krml245.pdf).
-Through evaluation, we show that:

-* Our tool speeds up re-verifications by at least 70\%.
-* Because of using fine-grained verification (notably enabling program slicing and impact analysis), our tool is consistently faster than the state-of-the-art incremental verification tool by 16\% to 45\%.
-* Using fine-grained verification allows our tool to scale to verify large model transformations.
+Our evaluation observes three items that would impact fault localization for ATL transformations:
+* The guilty construct(s) is presented in the slice.
+* Deduced clues assist developers in various debugging tasks (e.g. generate counter-example).
+* The number of sub-goals that need to be examined to pinpoint a fault are usually small.

 Evaluation
 ------
+To help reproducing the evaluation result, the following artefacts are generated [(portal)]{}:
+* HSM2FSM / AF2 / AR / DB1 / DR1 / MB6 / MF6 / MT2.
+Each of these folders contains all the Boogie code to verify each postcondition and localize its fault for a given project.
+Within each folder, we have three kinds of artefacts:
+  * Auxu.
+The corresponding Boogie code of the case study.
+  * Sub-goals.
+The Boogie code of the sub-goals / original postcondition.
+  * Source.
+The source code for metamodels, model transformations, contracts and etc.
+  * The first two kinds of artefacts are generated in advance by using VeriATL.
+In case the user wants to try VeriATL themselves, the user can use the source code of this repository [(portal)]{} to load VeriATL plugin within Eclipse.
+* Prelude.
+The core Boogie libraries for the VeriATL verification system.
-* Please check out the *Experiment* Branch of this project for how to reproduce the evaluation.
+* Exec. *Run this python script to reproduce the evaluation results.*
+* Result. the evaluation results of the orignal and mutated HSM2FSM case study in text format.

 Requirements
 ------